syakirharis25/GitHub-activities/README.md

 <a name="book"></a>
 ## 7. Books.
 1 - Database Design for Mere Mortals : A Hands-On Guide to Relational Database Design by Michael J. Hernandez (Third Edition) <br />
+2 - Effective Testing with RSpec 3 Build Ruby Apps with Confidence by Myron Marston and Ian Dees, edited by Jacquelyn Carter <br />
-2 - Eloquent JavaScript by Marijn Haverbeke (Third edition) <br />
+3 - Eloquent JavaScript by Marijn Haverbeke (Third edition) <br />
-3 - Mongodb: the Definitive Guide by Shannon Bradshaw and Kristina Chodorow (Third Edition) <br />
+4 - Mongodb: the Definitive Guide by Shannon Bradshaw and Kristina Chodorow (Third Edition) <br />
-4 - Programming Rust: Fast, Safe Systems Development by Jim Blandy and Jason Orendorff 5 - The Rust Programming Language by Steve Klabnik and Carol Nichols
+5 - Programming Rust: Fast, Safe Systems Development by Jim Blandy and Jason Orendorff 6 - The Rust Programming Language by Steve Klabnik and Carol Nichols

 <a name="casestudies"></a>
 ## 8. Case Studies.